VAT in Czech Republic Explained: Rates, Thresholds, and Compliance

 EC Sales List

 When a Czech VAT-registered taxable person makes a sale transaction for goods or services to another VAT-registered person in another EU country, a recapitulative statement should be submitted.
+The recapitulative statement or EC Sales List (ESL) should be submitted no later than 25 days after the reporting period ends.Â

 Once the Intrastat threshold is exceeded, a statistical report on supplies made in the EU territory is required.
-The threshold is set at CZK 15 million for goods imported (arrivals) and CZK 15 million for goods exported (dispatches).
+The threshold is set at CZK 15 million for both imported (arrivals) and exported (dispatches) goods.
+The Czech Republic also has a threshold for Intrastat simplified reporting of CZK 30 million.
+Taxable persons whose arrivals or dispatches exceed this threshold can submit Intrastat without specifying individual data for goods.

 Digital Reporting

 There are no mandatory e-invoicing or SAF-T reporting requirements in the Czech Republic.
 However, one specific VAT statement is considered an appendix to the VAT return.
+E-invoicing is allowed, and a system for sending and receiving e-invoices is in place, but it is not mandatory.

 Local Businesses

 The VAT Control Statement is currently the only report needed in the Czech Republic, apart from the VAT return.
-This report should be filled out electronically and summarizes the most important lines from the VAT returns.
+This report should be filled out electronically and summarize the most important lines from the VAT returns.
 The obligation to file a VAT Control Statement applies to all VAT-registered taxable persons in Czechia, such as local businesses.

 Non-Resident Businesses